-201.6 Enrollment Denial
+A-201.6 Enrollment Denial

 When enrollment is denied, the provider will receive written notification of the reason for denial.

 Within ten calendar days after the date of this notice, the provider may request a hearing.
 The request must be in writing and must contain a brief statement of the basis upon which the Department's action is being challenged.
 If such a request is not received within ten calendar days, or is received, but later withdrawn, the Department's decision shall be a final and binding administrative determination.
 Department rules concerning the basis for denial of enrollment are set out in 89 III.
 Adm.
 Code 140.14.
-Department rules concerning administrative hearing process are set out in 89 III.
+Department rules concerning the administrative hearing process are set out in 89 III.
 Adm.
 Code 104 Subpart C.

-201.7 Provider File Maintenance
+A-201.7 Provider File Maintenance

 The information in the Department's files for participating providers must be maintained on a current basis.
 The provider and the Department share responsibility for keeping the file updated.
-Provider Enrollment Services (PES) is the section within the Department of Healthcare and Family Services that is responsible for maintaining provider enrollment records.